SCBI-ForestGEO/Dendrobands/README.md

 ## Overview
 This repository contains dendrometer bands data for the SCBI ForestGEO plot.
 There are two sets of measurements:

-*Biannual dendrometer bands* - measured at start and end of growing season
+*Biannual dendrometer bands* - dendrometer bands on >500 trees measured at start and end of growing season

-*Intra-annual dendrometer bands* - measured ~ every 2 weeks
+*Intra-annual dendrometer bands* - dendrometer bands on >150 trees measured ~ every 2 weeks

 ## Sampling location
 [SCBI ForestGEO plot](https://forestgeo.si.edu/sites/north-america/smithsonian-conservation-biology-institute)

 ## Sampling period
-*Biannual dendrometer bands* (measured at start and end of growing season): [DATE] - present
+*Biannual dendrometer bands* (measured at start and end of growing season): 2010 - present

 *Intra-annual dendrometer bands* (measured ~ every 2 weeks): 2011 - present

 ## Protocols
-*Biannual dendrometer bands* - [fill in]
+*Biannual dendrometer bands* - In 2010, 243 bands were initially installed, with more than 500 stems of various DBH being monitored as April 2017.
+Protocols for band installations and remeasurement are published [here](http://www.ctfs.si.edu/data/documents/Metal_Band_Dendrometer_Protocol_20100330.pdf).

 *Intra-annual dendrometer bands* - [fill in]